Skip to content

 Example Interfaces

-These are example RS3 interface layouts, categorised by screen resolution.
+These are example interface layouts, categorised by screen resolution.
 Percent % values in brackets indicate interface scaling - e.g. (150%).
-Miscellaneous has some random examples for things like AFK/etc. Ultrawide refers to both 2560x1080 and 3440x1440 ultrawide monitors.
+Use the player search function to easily copy these interfaces.

 1080p (1920x1080)